Infinite-Limit-Data-Science/chat-app/README2.md

 Error: ShardCannotStart
 ```

+We clearly knew we were going to run into this issue with the Tesla T4 GPU.
+However, I wanted to show this error, in the event you get the same error for a newer GPU.
 You have a few options to resolve this error; each has tradeoffs:

 - Adjust Batch Size: adjusting the batch size involves changing the number of input samples that are processed together as a single unit during training or inference.
 Decreasing the batch size reduces memory requirements, which is can be suitable for LLMs with limited GPU.
 The negative impact includes decreasing performance by processing fewer samples in parallel and increasing the number of iterations required to process a large dataset